sbrws/HackerOne-Notifier/README.md

 ## Usage

 1. Clone the repository.
-2. Create a new config file `config.py` similar to `config-example.py` with the preferred settings and your Pushbullet API key.
+2. Create a new config file `config.py` similar to `config-example.py` with the preferred settings.
+3. Define your Pushover user token and API key in hackerone-notify.py.
-3. Install the requirements: `pip install -r requirements.txt`.
+4. Install the requirements: `pip install -r requirements.txt`.
-4. Use no hangup to run the program in background: `nohup python /path/to/hackerone-notifier.py &`.
+5. Use no hangup to run the program in background: `nohup python /path/to/hackerone-notifier.py &`.
-5. Preferably, put this in `/etc/rc.local` to launch the app at startup.
+6. Preferably, put this in `/etc/rc.local` to launch the app at startup.